chiro-hiro/examples/solidity/verify-signature/README.md

 }
 ```

-The basic concept could be simply:
+The basic concept could be simplify:

 ```js
 function uintToStr(value) {